 Elections allow voters to take the pulse of the existing government and, if necessary, prescribe a change.
-And midterm elections are especially important because they can change the course of a presidency, you guessed it, mid-term.

 “Local officials have so much influence on what we quite literally see, smell and hear every day,” Lindstrom said.
 “And if you think about people’s daily experiences—mobility, health, education, taxes—those are primarily locally decided and locally funded issues.”

 Among other hot issues being discussed locally around the country:

 (In other words, no matter how apolitical or apathetic you are, local policy will affect you and your neighbors.)

 What’s more, according to Lindstrom, “one of the unique aspects of the United States is that we have a federal system with a lot of dependence on individual states.”

 “State and local officials implement nationally decided public policy, as well,” he said.
 “Or on the flipside, they’re resisting national public policies, a recent example being the case of sanctuary cities.”

 With all of this on the line, what can you do?
 Fortunately, it’s easier to get involved than you might think.